 “Oh no, I was an Marine Corp Aviator.”

-“Oh, so the Marine Corp actually has Aviators too?”
+“Oh, so the Marine Corp has Aviators too?”

-Turning toward me and speaking through a playful smile, “I didn’t know there was any other type of Aviator.”
+Turning toward me and speaking through a playful smile, “I didn’t know there was any other type.”

 I chuckled at this good humored shot at the Navy.
 The rivalry was still alive with this retired Marine Corp Colonel.
 We stood there talking for about another 5 minutes, and during that brief time I remember feeling a deep sense of admiration and inspiration.